 "How To Video"

 Testing many of the home remedy fixes to Remove Water Stains From Wood furniture that we found by searching the internet.

 Our test subject is a modern lacquer dining table.

 What We Learned In The Video

-We did show you a method that worked exceptionally well and in the end we were able to remove almost all of the white haze on a very difficult test subject.
+We did show you a method to Remove Water Stains From Wood furniture that worked exceptionally well and in the end we were able to remove almost all of the white haze on a very difficult test subject.

-Keep in mind, that while some of these methods didn't work on the test finish, they will work on some - perhaps yours.
-Therefor, it's important that you give them a try before moving to harsher methods such as the one used to repair the table in the video.
+Keep in mind, that while some of these methods didn't work to Remove Water Stains From Wood on the test finish, they will work on some - perhaps yours.
+Therefor, it's important that you give them a try before moving to harsher methods such as the one used to repair the piece of furniture in the video.

 By applying an oily substance, such as olive oil, petroleum jelly or mayonnaise to the damaged area and allowing the liquid or gel to remain overnight will oftentimes restore some of the transparency by filling some of the microscopic voids.
 The thing is, the finish must be porous enough to allow the oil or gel to penetrate.